dmeloca/portfolio/posts/gamification.md

 ## Conclusion

 In my experience, applying this method to my life only works if I don’t overthink what I’m doing.
 I’m not trying to discourage anyone from using it; I’m just saying it doesn’t work for me.
 My conclusion is that forcing ourselves to complete tasks isn’t helpful.
-It’s better to do something because we genuinely want to achieve it and find it enjoyable, without needing an elaborate background or external validation.
+It’s better to do something because we genuinely want to achieve it and find it enjoyable, without needing an elaborate background just make it if you think is funny.